avble/avble.github.io/_posts/2024-10-02-http-parser-with-libevent.md

 ---
 layout: post
-title:  "[High-traffic http server] by http-parser with libevent"
+title:  "Demonstration http of http-parser with libevent"
 ---

-I have created a [minimun http](https://github.com/avble/http-parser-with-libevent) using [http-parser](https://github.com/nodejs/llhttp) and [libevent](https://github.com/libevent/libevent) which are well-know for parsing http request and I/O event library, respectively.
+I have created a [demonstration http](https://github.com/avble/http-parser-with-libevent) using [http-parser](https://github.com/nodejs/llhttp) and [libevent](https://github.com/libevent/libevent) which are well-know for parsing http request and I/O event library, respectively.

 The below table shows its performance in term of `request per second`.
-It is very impressive.
+It is quite impressive.
-It surpasses several well-know/modern web framework.

 ab command for performance test
 ``` shell